 From 1983, in this enlivened atmosphere, Sultan began to work on his series of monumental ‘Disaster’ Paintings, each work of which was inspired by disastrous industrial or urban events, such as warehouse fires or freight train derailments.
 Sultan based these paintings on photographs he found in daily newspapers, however he did not inflate any societal or political messages the photographs contained.
 The paintings, instead, manage to be both very specific renderings of individual traumas as well as generalised representations of disquiet and dread.

-Sultan began working on still lives in the 1980s, producing simplified, graphic depictions of tulips, lemons, pears and eggs.
+Sultan began working on still lifes in the 1980s, producing simplified, graphic depictions of tulips, lemons, pears and eggs.
 His silhouetted forms of lemons formed the subject of an exhibition at the Museum of Modern Art, New York in 1988.
 These restrained investigations of form each informed and inspired the next subject, as the ovals of his lemons led to a series of oval blossomed tulips and the spots on dice and dominoes became oranges, and then, much later, poppies and mimosas.
 Each series, with its disparate imagery and subject matter, can be distinguished by two defining characteristics – the stark reduction of form and the liberal and free use of black.
 Black is a leitmotif found throughout Sultan’s oeuvre, with John Ravenal suggesting, ;the colour black serves as the connective tissue in Donald Sultan’s art.’
 Sultan also uses black purposely in order to provide an additional link to the history of art, from Rembrandt’s use of bitumen to the Abstract Expressionists, Robert Motherwell and Clyfford Still.